-How to Choose the Gaming Monitor Under $300: The Ultimate Buying Guide
+How to Choose the Best Gaming Monitor Under $300: Asus, Curved and Other Budget Friendly Monitors – The Ultimate Buying Guide

 We don’t want you to look at the priciest model and decide that’s the one for you; it is best to get a gaming monitor that aligns with what you need.
-Think of it like buying the best sound system for your PC, TV set or gaming monitor.
+Think of it as buying the best sound system for your PC, TV set, or gaming monitor.
 Let us look at a few factors to consider prior to making the purchase.

 The aspect we all have a clue: resolution